dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mongo-app.md

     A new ASP.NET Core web API project targeting .NET Core is generated and opened in Visual Studio Code.

-1. Click **Yes** when the *Required assets to build and debug are missing from 'BooksApi'.
-Add them?* notification appears.
+1. After the status bar's OmniSharp flame icon turns green, a dialog asks **Required assets to build and debug are missing from 'BooksApi'.
+Add them?**.
+Select **Yes**.
 1. Visit the [NuGet Gallery: MongoDB.Driver](https://www.nuget.org/packages/MongoDB.Driver/) to determine the latest stable version of the .NET driver for MongoDB.
 Open **Integrated Terminal** and navigate to the project root.
 Run the following command to install the .NET driver for MongoDB:

     ```console